juan11iguel/SolarMED/README.md

 docker-compose up
 ```

-Copy the URL provided in the terminal to access the Jupyter notebook server.
-Remeber to replace the port with the one defined in the compose file:
+Copy the URL provided in the terminal to access the Jupyter notebook server:

 ![alt text](docs/attachments/jupyter.png)

+Remember to replace the port with the one defined in the compose file as well as the IP address to the one where the notebook is being run from.

 ## Pending tasks